How to create an effective call-in program

 4. Keep comments short and focused.

-A call-in’s role is to help many listeners to express their opinions and feelings.
-It is usually not appropriate to let a few callers go on and on at the expense of the many who want to express their views too.
-Some callers will try to talk about something else that interests them— and not answer the call-in question.
-You owe it to your audience to steer those callers back to the original question.
-For example, you could say: “Mrs. X, some day we should perhaps have a call-in about goats getting into gardens, but today, can you tell our listeners about how much maize you harvested this year?”
+Some callers will stray.
+They will try to talk about something else that interests them — and not answer the call-in question.
+You owe it to your audience to steer them back to the original question.
+For example, you can say: “Mrs. X, some day we should perhaps have a call-in about goats getting into gardens, but our topic today is about your maize harvest this year.”

 In some countries, call-in programs are simply not allowed, and a station could have its license revoked.
 In other countries, call-in programs must be time-delayed so that the broadcaster can eliminate any illegal or objectionable comments before they go to air.
 In other jurisdictions, broadcasters must keep the name and telephone number of everyone who speaks on air.
 Check with your station management to find out about the regulations that govern your call-in programs.